prkumar/uplink/README.rst

 Features
 ========

-- Use decorators and function annotations to describe the HTTP request
+- Use decorators and function annotations to describe the HTTP request:

-  - URL parameter replacement, request headers, and query parameter support
+  - URL parameter replacement, request headers, and query parameter support.
-  - JSON, URL-encoded, and multipart request body and file upload
+  - JSON, URL-encoded, and multipart request body and file upload.

+- Supply your own ``requests.Session`` or ``aiohttp.ClientSession`` object for
+  greater control.

-- Directly convert response bodies into Python objects
+- Directly convert response bodies into Python objects:

   - Built-in support for |marshmallow|_ schemas
   - Define `custom converters`_ for your own objects

-- Inject functions as **middleware** to apply `custom response and error handling`_
+- Inject functions as **middleware** to apply `custom response and error handling`_.

 - Authenticate HTTP requests to web services:

   - Built-in support for Basic Authentication
-  - Use external auth support for Requests or Aiohttp
+  - Works with external auth support for Requests or Aiohttp

 - Send non-blocking HTTP requests with Aiohttp or Twisted.